 I am a passionate botanist and ecologist.
 I am interested in plant ecology, evolution, and conservation.
-At the minute I am particularly interested in plant-soil interactions, parasites of plants, evolutionary genetics, and adaptation to urban environments.
+I am particularly interested in parasites of plants.

 Skills

-- I have some experience casually mentoring people in plant identification and also ran a New Year’s Plant Hunt in Belfast last year.
-I plan to run some days out next summer with Wild Belfast, a wildlife advocacy group I am involved in.
+I have some experience casually mentoring people in plant identification and run a New Year’s Plant Hunt in Belfast each year.
+I am now also tutoring on the BSBI’s Identiplant course (“an introduction to serious botany”).

 Research Projects